DFE-Digital/dfe-job-descriptions/Head of Profession/HeadOfProfession.md

 ## Quality and standards
 - Creating accessible knowledge, standards, and practice to set good conditions for people in their professions to work effectively, and ensuring they are well enforced through service assessments
 - Being the guardian of quality and standards of the practitioners within the profession and the principles and policies of the profession
+- Lead by example
+- Grow assessors in the profession to assurance in-house/in-delivery services.
+(Self-sustaining professions)

 ## People
 - Building and growing a forward-thinking and diverse team within the profession